Mixture of Linear Models Co-supervised by Deep Neural Networks: Preliminaries

 In linear regression, it is assumed that $m(\mathbf{x})=\alpha+\mathbf{x}^T\mathbf{\beta}$.
 In non-linear regression, a linear expansion of basis functions is often used to estimate $m(\mathbf{x})$.
 For example, Nadaraya-Watson kernel regression \citep{nadaraya1964estimating, watson1964smooth} assumes $m(\mathbf{x})$ to be an additive form of kernel functions with a given bandwidth $h$:

 where $G(\mathbf{x})=(2\pi)^{-k/2}e^{-\mathbf{x}^T\mathbf{x}/2}$.
 The locally weighted regression \citep{cleveland1988locally} extends Nadaraya-Watson's $m(\mathbf{x})$ by changing the constant prediction in each band to a linear function.
-Regression splines use piecewise polynomial basis functions between fixed points, known as knots, and ensure smoothness at the knots \citep{schoenberg1973cardinal}. \cite{friedman1991multivariate} extended the spline method so as to handle higher dimensional data.
-These kernel and spline-based approaches use the basic binning strategy to separate the covariate space into regions, which suffers from curse of dimensionality even at moderate dimensions.
+Regression splines use piecewise polynomial basis functions between fixed points, known as knots, and ensure smoothness at the knots \citep{schoenberg1973cardinal}. \cite{friedman1991multivariate} extended the spline method to handle higher dimensional data.
+These kernel and spline-based approaches use the basic binning strategy to separate the covariate space into regions, suffering from curse of dimensionality even at moderate dimensions.

 In recent years, DNN has become increasingly popular in high-dimensional applications because of its remarkable prediction accuracy.
 Consider a feed-forward neural network with $L$ hidden layers and one output layer.
 Its regression function, denoted by $\widetilde{m}(\mathbf{x})$, is defined by the composition of the affine transform and a non-linear activation function at each layer.
 Let $p_l$ be the number of hidden units at the $l$-th hidden layer, $l=0, ..., L$, and $p_0 = p$.
-Let $\mathbf{z}^{(l)} \in \mathbb{R}^{p_l}$ be the outputs of the $l$th hidden layer.
+Let $\mathbf{z}^{(l)} \in \mathbb{R}^{p_l}$ be the outputs of the $l$-th hidden layer.
 Set $\mathbf{z}^{(0)} = \mathbf{x}$.
 The mapping at the $l$-th hidden layer, $\mathbf{z}^{(l)}=h_l(\mathbf{z}^{(l-1)})$, is defined by

 where $\sigma_l(\cdot)$ is a non-linear element-wise activation function such as ReLU~\citep{nair2010rectified}, sigmoid or hyperbolic tangent, and $\mathbf{W}^{(l)}\in \mathbb{R}^{p_{l}\times p_{l-1}}$ and $\mathbf{b}^{(l)}\in\mathbb{R}^{p_{l}}$ are the model parameters.
 At the output layer, $g(\mathbf{z}^{(L)})$, is defined as either a linear or softmax function depending on whether the purpose is regression or classification.
 In summary, the neural network model, $\widetilde{m}(\mathbf{x})$, is given by